-a.
-Draft improved Grant and Interagency Agreement Submission Guidelines to facilitate the development of effective and coordinated proposals by evaluating the efficacy of concepts, lessons learned and best practices for potential inclusion in the next FPL development process.
+- a.
+A draft Grant and Interagency Agreement Submission Guidelines is developed that will facilitate the submission of effective and coordinated proposals by evaluating the efficacy of concepts, lessons learned and best practices for potential inclusion in the next Funded Priorities List (FPL) development process. - b.
+Efficiency of the Environmental Compliance processes to support Council actions is advanced through:

-- b.
-Update and improve the process for applying best available science to FPL proposals by the end of fiscal year 2017 to ensure Council decisions are informed by the best scientific information available which will include updating the review process questions, continuing the use of external science reviewers, and exploring the use of one or more science review panels. - c.
-Advance efficiency of the Environmental Compliance processes to support Council actions. - In support of evaluating the efficacy of moving Category 2 projects under the Initial FPL to Category 1.
-Evaluate and propose effective processes for the determination of environmental compliance of Category 2 projects for funding consideration by the Council. - ii.
-Participate in interagency regulatory efficiency team to collaborate with partners, share efficiency tools/practices, and enhance efficiency and effectiveness of Council environmental compliance.
-Identify, develop and/or adopt tools and approaches to enhance efficiency and effectiveness of Council environmental compliance. - d.
-Programmatic Review of Grant and Interagency Agreements.
-The programmatic component of the Council staff will review all grant and Interagency Agreement applications for funding under the Initial FPL meeting timelines established by the RESTORE Act, Council Guidelines and the Notice of Funds Availability.
-This will include review of submissions for best available science and environmental compliance with NEPA and other environmental federal regulations. - e.
-Compliance Review of Grant and Interagency Agreements.
-The grants and compliance component of the Council staff will review all grant and Interagency Agreement applications for funding under the Initial FPL meeting timelines established by the RESTORE Act, Council Guidelines and the Notice of Funds Availability.
-The review will ensure compliance with all administrative and regulatory requirements under the RESTORE Act, Part 200, the Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, and other federal regulatory requirements. - 3.
-Spill Impact Performance Excellence: Effective and efficient implementation and administration of the Spill Impact Program to achieve the goals of the Act.
+- i Effective processes for the determination of environmental compliance of Category 2 projects for funding consideration by the Council are developed to support the evaluation of the efficacy of moving Category 2 projects under the Initial FPL to Category 1. - The efficiency and effectiveness of Council environmental compliance is enhanced by the Council participation in the interagency regulatory efficiency team and the sharing of efficiency tools and practices. - iii Tools and approaches to enhance efficiency and effectiveness of Council environmental compliance are identified, developed and/or adopted. - c.
+Programmatic Staff Management of Grant and Interagency Agreements. - The programmatic component of the Council staff review of grant and Interagency Agreement applications for funding under the Initial FPL meet the timelines established by the RESTORE Act, Council Guidelines and the Notice of Funds Availability.
+This will include review of submissions for best available science and environmental compliance with NEPA and other environmental federal regulations. - ii Post-award management and oversight ensures that grants and agreements are on schedule to achieve intended results. - d.
+Compliance Staff Management of Grant and Interagency Agreements. - The grants and compliance component of the Council staff review of grant and Interagency Agreement applications for funding under the Initial FPL meet timelines established by the RESTORE Act, Council Guidelines and the Notice of Funds Availability. - Post-award management and oversight is carried out for all grants and Interagency Agreements.
+Pre- and post-award reviews ensure compliance with all administrative and regulatory requirements under the RESTORE Act, Part 200, the Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, support mitigation of applicable critical risks in the Council Risk Profile and IPERIA, and meet other federal regulatory requirements. - 3.
+Spill Impact Program Performance Excellence: Effective and efficient implementation and administration of the Spill Impact Program achieve the goals of the Act.